 The Board of County Commissioners serves as the Chief Legislative and Executive Branch of the County Government.
-Composed of five members, the Board is elected to staggered four year terms.
-Each Commissioner represents a district of the County.
+Composed of five members, with each Commissioner representing a district of the County.

 The duties of the Board of County Commissioners include:

 - Appointing the various department heads of the County

 The Board of County Commissioners presented Tonganoxie High School Sophomore Lyric Yost with recognition for her winning design for the Leavenworth County Challenge Coin.
 Lyric's design for the coin has a Buffalo Soldier on one side, with the County Courthouse on the other side.
 The Challenge Coin will be presented to deserving citizens and employees as a gesture of appreciation and gratitude for their service to their community.

 Lyric credits her high school art teacher for inspiring and supporting her artistic pursuits.
 Congratulations, Lyric!
 Keep pursuing your dreams!!

 Interest in running for office?
 Now is the time to file!
 June 1st is the deadline to file for your local office.